 Weather conditions can cause a variety of problems for drivers, including poor visibility.
 Rainfall, sleet, and snow can reduce visibility by up to 90%, making it difficult for drivers to see other automobiles.
 Sometimes obstructions may appear suddenly before drivers have time to react, resulting in a collision.

 Cold Rainstorms: Rainstorms can make highways hazardous and too slippery to safely ride over when the temperature drops.
 The more icy the road, the less sticky the tires.
 This thin layer of snow over roads may appear straightforward at higher elevations or on well-lit city streets.
 Ice can be hidden underneath a fresh layer of snow, turning roads very slippery and troublesome to navigate.

 Black Ice: Another road hazard is freezing rain which manifests itself after rain freezes upon contact with cold asphalt streets, including concrete sidewalks and surfaces like windshields and marble entryways at buildings.
 Frozen road water increases the risk of motorcycling accidents.

-Diamante could have taken a number of steps to prepare himself for bad weather last time riding.
+Diamante could have taken a number of steps to prepare himself for bad weather the last time riding.
 As a trained rider, he would have ensured his tires were full and warmed up before riding.
 He’d of conducted a safety check by inspecting the operability of his Triumph’s brakes, brake lights, and fluid levels.
-If everything was in good condition he still had a duty to operate his steel horse cautiously.
+If everything was in good condition, he still had a duty to operate his steel horse cautiously.

 Last, motorcyclists should remove any snow or excess water from their bikes.
 In addition, motorcycle riders should look out for snow and ice flying off moving trucks, city bus roofs, and passenger cars.
 Gobs of snow flung into a biker’s path are known killers, endangering riders.